the-via/website/docs/configuring_qmk.md

 The keymap in the `via` keymap folder should use a `LAYOUT_*()` macro that allows all the electrical positions to be mapped, even if that layout isn't physically possible.

 By default, dynamic keymaps have 4 layers.
-These will be automatically populated with `KC_TRNS` keycodes as necessary, so there is no need to create additional blank layers in your keymap.
+These will be automatically populated with `KC_TRNS` keycodes as necessary, so there is no need to create more than 4 layers in your keymap in the default case.

 There typically is no need to use a `config.h` in the `via` keymap directory.